ScholarDevelopment/Follow_Yolal/README.md

 ## GitHub Usage

+__Ideas:__

+- Bash Scripting
+- Python Scripts/Repository
+- Terminal/Linux

-> Add here the hierarchy of your GitHub Repositories.
+> Add the hierarcy of your github repositories.

 >> Will continue adding sections and content